 Now you worked with Beam (Software) and Data East to get that game out there and even though at the time it didn’t sell as well as you’d imagine, over the last say, twenty years; it’s been one of those games that’s kind of stuck around and people of my generation still remember fondly of this rare gem that sits in the Super Nintendo archives.
 Did you ever imagine it that would be sticking around, even twenty years on?

-Hangie: With Shadowrun on SNES, it had a very unique dialogue driven type of narrative where you collected keywords and that progressed the story along.
+Hangie: With Shadowrun on SNES, it had a very unique dialogue-driven type of narrative where you collected keywords that progressed the story along.
 How did that idea come about?
 I mean, at the time there wasn’t really that type of idea behind RPGs.

-Part of what happened was when the project first started, it was intended to be a big story driven RPG with a dynamic kind of first-person shooter afterwards, so I’ve been told.
+Part of what happened was when the project first started, it was intended to be a big story-driven RPG with a dynamic kind of first-person shooter afterward, so I’ve been told.
 But then that whole front part got cut and all that was left was the shooter.
-The authors on the game kind of didn’t pay enough attention to the Shadowrun cannon, to make it feel connected to you know, Shadowrun which is kind of a shame.
-I think if they put that game out underneath it’s own name (different name) as opposed to Shadowrun, it would have been very well received.
+The authors on the game kind of didn’t pay enough attention to the Shadowrun canon, to make it feel connected to you know, Shadowrun which is kind of a shame.
+I think if they put that game out underneath its own name (different name) as opposed to Shadowrun, it would have been very well received.

 Hangie: When you were considering a sequel for Shadowrun, I know you pushed for a top-down isometric design.
 When that wasn’t taking any shape or form, and knowing that the publishers weren’t so keen on a top-down kind of game, were you thinking about other areas?
 Not first-person shooting, but not from that original Shadowrun design.